pema99/obsidian-vault/Blogposts/Mipmap selection in entirely too much detail.md

 I initially became interested in how mipmap level selection works on GPU hardware when I was looking into writing a library for transpiling and running shaders on the CPU.
 There are many challenges involved in writing such a library, but one of the more annoying ones is deciphering how various hardware-implemented techniques can be done in software, based on often limited information.
 Mipmap level selection is one good example of this, but there are many others (think MSAA, rasterization rules, conservative rasterization, early Z, block texture compression, tessellation, etc.).
 This post explores just one of these rabbit holes.

 What pushed me to dig deeper than the first software implementation I stumbled upon was this: I find myself frustrated with the relative lack of readily available information on GPU functionality specifics.
 So much of what I know comes from experimenting, exchanging ideas with fellow graphics programmers, and trying to decipher obtuse morsels of information drip-fed to me by the GPU vendors, through various documentation and pseudo-specs.
 I wish the details were easier to find, and this post is one small contribution towards fulfilling that.
 I hope you enjoyed following allowing.
-# Notes
-- Proofread
-- Clarify how the mip display shader works
-- Clarify the elliptical transform - why?
-- Revisit the early description of mipmapping, use the later description
-- Clarify that diagonalization is the same as for a matrix
-- Show full code